 I want to change careers

 Excited about working in a brand new field?
 If you’re interested in changing careers, that’s where our Career Paths come in.
+In November of 2020, we updated our Career Paths to prepare you with everything you’ll need to start a new career in data science or software engineering.
 They’re designed to guide you through all the elements necessary to build a solid foundation for a new career.

 You can learn more about each of our Career Paths below.